Igmat/baset/docs/Is_TDD_wrong.md

 ### TDD forces good architecture
 And again it's true only partially.
-TDD forces modularity, which is necessary but not sufficient for good architecture.
+TDD forces **modularity**, which is necessary but not sufficient for good architecture.

 Architecture quality depends on developers.
 Experienced developers are able to write high-quality code regardless of whether or not unit-testing is used.
 On the other hand, semiskilled developers will produce low-quality code covered by low-quality tests, because creating good tests is an art form, as well as programming itself.

-Yes, tests like sex: "better bad than none at all".
+> Yes, tests like sex: "better bad than none at all".
 But...

 This test doesn't bring you closer to good system design:
 ```TypeScript
 import { inject, TestBed } from '@angular/core/testing';